 Professor David A. Jaeger

-He completed his PhD in Economics at the University of Michigan in 1995 and holds an MA in Statistics (1993) from there as well.
-Professor Jaeger earned his BA in Economics from Williams College in 1986.
+He completed his PhD in Economics at the University of Michigan (1995) and holds an MA in Statistics (1993) from there as well.
+Professor Jaeger earned his BA in Economics from Williams College (1986).

 Professor Jaeger’s work has been published in the American Economic Review, Review of Economics and Statistics, Journal of the American Statistical Association, Journal of Labor Economics, and Journal of Public Economics, among others.